steinuil/steinuil.github.io/posts/urweb-sig.md

 # Basics of type constructors

-At this point I should introduce type constructors, because they can do a lot more than those in other languages.
+At this point I should introduce Ur/Web's type constructors, because they're a lot more powerful than those in most other languages.
 Open up `json.ur` (not `json.urs`) and the first thing you'll see will be this:

 ```ur
 con json a = {ToJson : a -> string,